 FINAL WORDS ON BEATING FEAR, ANXIOUSNESS AND ANXIETY

 I grow and learn all the time.
-We are all in our first montage; failure is never final.
+We are all on a journey, failure is never final.
 We should be kind to ourselves (and others) and trust our journey.
-I am happy that at the end, I was about to BEAT my fear, anxiousness and anxiety.
+I am happy that at the end, I was beating my fear, anxiousness and anxiety.